Safuya/Safuya.github.io/_posts/2018-03-11-getting_started_on_your_cli_gem.markdown

 ```
 // ♥ bundle exec rspec

-An error occurred while loading ./spec/group_spec.rb.
+Group
-Failure/Error:
+  #name
-  RSpec.describe Group do
+    can be read and written to (FAILED - 1)

-    describe '#name' do
+Groupreads
-      it 'can be read and written to' do
+  has a version number

-        test_group = Group.new
+Failures:

-        test_group.name = "Sword and Laser"
+  1) Group#name can be read and written to
-        expect(test_group.name).to eql("Sword and Laser")
+     Failure/Error: test_group.name = "Sword and Laser"

-      end
+     NoMethodError:
-    end
+       undefined method `name=' for #<Group:0x007fa06aa859a0>

-NameError:
+     # ./spec/group_spec.rb:8:in `block (3 levels) in <top (required)>'

-  uninitialized constant Group
+Finished in 0.00566 seconds (files took 0.36264 seconds to load)
-# ./spec/group_spec.rb:1:in `<top (required)>'
+2 examples, 1 failure

-Finished in 0.00024 seconds (files took 0.13006 seconds to load)
+Failed examples:

-0 examples, 0 failures, 1 error occurred outside of examples
+rspec ./spec/group_spec.rb:6 # Group#name can be read and written to

 ```

 That's better.
 Let's add the attribute accessor to lib/group.rb.